 Why You Should Read It

 The Night Guest by Hildur Knútsdóttir feels like a chilling splinter of psychological horror that burrows deep into your mind.
 Its compact nature allows readers to finish it in a single sitting, but beware—it may pull you into a murderous psychosis, leaving you to dwell on its haunting theme and tone.
 Fans of Rachel Yoder’s Nightbitch will appreciate the similarities in the way both books navigate surreal, unsettling territory.
-This book is an absolute must for anyone who enjoys a good scare and seeks to dive into an evocative story with haste.
+Anyone who enjoys a good scare and wants to dive into an evocative story should read this book immediately.

 Page count: 197 pages